 First off is probably my favourite, and it was a shot I had in mind before going – though I didn’t necessarily expect to actually get it.
 On our second night, the sunset wasn’t spectacular, but with a thin band of pink cloud on the horizon, it was possible to use it as an interesting background, using a longer focal length.
 This shot actually looks quite surreal, with the blues & pinks, and the puffin posing so perfectly…

-The iconic Atlantic Puffin, standing for his portrait.
-This is kind of a dream shot for me in many ways, as I love to catch an animal in a seemingly intentional pose.
+That is kind of a dream shot for me in many ways, as I love to catch an animal in a seemingly intentional pose.

 The puffins aren’t that wary of people.
 As long as you don’t make any sudden movements, they’ll walk right up to you, or inches past you.
 It’s a real relief to be out with wildlife so forgiving, so you can simply concentrate on compositions and photo ideas.

 Taking advantage of the close proximity in which the puffins will allow you to work, I tried some head shots too…

 Isolating subjects from their surroundings is another theme I enjoy for wildlife portraits, and although this photo perhaps lacks context because of that, I love the fact that I captured it against such a lovely soft colourful background.

 This is a large crop to get tight into the plumage of the puffin, which creates a more intimate feel than the standard portrait.

 Before I went, I had a couple of in-flight shots in mind, which I didn’t manage to get.
 It’s fair to say they’re considerably faster in flight even than I had expected, and getting good flight shots takes real practice.
 I got better as time went on, but I think it’s a skill I’ll need to work on for my next visit.
 Still, here’s a couple of flight shots I did manage…